CalabreseLab/seekr/README.md

 Then you need to exit the Docker Container from the interative session by typing `exit` and hit enter.

 ### Cleanup (Optional)
-Clean Up Docker Container:
+* Clean Up Docker Container:
-* List all containers, including the stopped ones: `docker ps -a`
+    + List all containers, including the stopped ones: `docker ps -a`
-* To remove a specific container: `docker rm CONTAINER_ID_OR_NAME`
+    + To remove a specific container: `docker rm CONTAINER_ID_OR_NAME`
-* To remove all stopped containers: `docker container prune`
+    + To remove all stopped containers: `docker container prune`

-Clean Up Docker Image:
+* Clean Up Docker Image.
 If you want to remove the Docker image you used:
-* List all images: `docker images`
+    + List all images: `docker images`
-* Remove a specific image: `docker rmi IMAGE_ID_OR_NAME`
+    + Remove a specific image: `docker rmi IMAGE_ID_OR_NAME`

 You'd typically only remove an image if you're sure you won't be using it again soon, or if you want to fetch a fresh version of it from a repository like Docker Hub.

-Additional Cleanup:
+* Additional Cleanup.
 Docker also maintains a cache of intermediate images and volumes.
 Over time, these can accumulate.
 To free up space:
-* Remove unused data: `docker system prune`
+    + Remove unused data: `docker system prune`
-* To also remove unused volumes (be careful, as this might remove data you want to keep): `docker system prune --volumes`
+    + To also remove unused volumes (be careful, as this might remove data you want to keep): `docker system prune --volumes`

 Remember to always be cautious when cleaning up, especially with commands that remove data.
 Make sure you have backups of any essential data, and always double-check what you're deleting.

 ## Additional considerations